 Extensive research and practice will help you to deliver your speech and you will be able to use fear to your advantage, with injection of adrenaline into your blood stream you palms sweat, you blood vessels constrict and your pupils dilate and if you hold yourself still for some time, tension eases out and a satisfying and encouraging voice whispers you to continue, that you are doing good, you become comfortable in your own skin.
 Stage fear may not vanish altogether, you may feel similar fear in similar situations again and again, but that is okay.
 You know now it does you no harm and after a while everything becomes okay.
 This is themantra tolive with your fear, achieve what you are capable of achieving, and is applicable to almost all other fears.

-—The author is an advocate at the High Court of Jammu and Kashmir and can be reached at: firstname.lastname@example.org
+—The author is a lawyer at the High Court of Jammu and Kashmir and can be reached at firstname.lastname@example.org and on twitter @sufi071